Major Thibaut: Louisiana House of Representatives

 In May 2017, Thibaut called for the combination of four previously separate pieces of legislation which collectively would have raised taxes on businesses and lowered them for what he said would constitute 90 percent of individual taxpayers.
 The measure was introduced by the Republican Representative Rob Shadoin of Ruston.
-It killed in the House Ways and Means Committee, which prompted Shadoin to remark, "You can kiss tax reform goodbye."
+It died in the House Ways and Means Committee, which prompted Shadoin to remark, "You can kiss tax reform goodbye."
 Democratic Governor John Bel Edwards, who backed the Shadoin bill, blamed its defeat on the power of business lobbyists.

 Mayor of Pointe Coupee Parish

 In December 2018, Thibaut resigned from the Louisiana House of Representatives to become president of Pointe Coupee Parish.